Israel Greene: John Brown's raid

 On Sunday, October 16, 1859, abolitionist John Brown and a group of 21 men captured the federal arsenal at Harpers Ferry, Virginia (since 1863, West Virginia).
 On orders from President James Buchanan, Secretary of War John B. Floyd asked the Navy Department for a unit of Marines from the Washington Navy Yard, the nearest troops.
 First Lieutenant Greene was ordered to take a force of 86 Marines to the town.
 At 3:30 in the afternoon of Monday the 17th, Greene and the Marines proceeded to Harpers Ferry via the Baltimore & Ohio Railroad, they even brought two 12-pounder Dahlgren guns (though they were left on the train and not used).
 At 10:00 that evening, they were met by Lieutenant Colonel Robert E. Lee, who was the commander of the expedition.
 The night they surrounded the engine house, where Brown and his followers as well as nine hostages were barricaded.

 At 6:30 on the morning of Tuesday, October 18, Lee had Lieutenant J.E.B.
 Stuart (Lee's aide-de-camp) approach the engine house in an attempt to get Brown to surrender.
-When that failed, he waived his cap which was the signal for Greene and a detail of 12 Marines to storm the engine house.
+When that failed, he waved his cap which was the signal for Greene and a detail of 12 Marines to storm the engine house.
 Two Marines armed with sledgehammers tried in vain to break through the door but were soon forced to retreat.
 Greene found a ladder in the yard that belonged to the engine house and ordered the other ten Marines to use it as a battering ram to knock the front doors in.
 Greene was the first through the door and with the assistance of Lewis Washington (a great-grandnephew of George Washington who was being held as a hostage) identified and singled out John Brown.
 Greene later recounted what happened next:

 The action inside the engine house happened very quickly.
 In three minutes, the Marines had killed four of John Brown's men as well as freed all of the hostages, who were starving and distraught, but otherwise unhurt.
 Brown, who was wounded, and his few followers who were still alive were taken prisoner.
 One Marine was killed in the action and another one was wounded: Private Luke Quinn was killed during the storming of the engine house when he was shot in the abdomen, and Private Matthew Ruppert was shot in the face inside the engine house (possibly by John Brown himself), but fully recovered.

 The next day, Greene and a detail of Marines escorted Brown to nearby Charles Town, and turned him over to the civil authorities.
 Brown was later tried and executed there.